Signalsmith-Audio/audio-challenges/README.md

 ### Content and planning

 This is currently a Signalsmith Audio project, but we would love it to be collaborative.

-This kind of teaching resource works best if tightly curated (i.e. not a wiki), but if we get a few other people committed to this, we can move this to its own GitHub organisation.
+If we get a few other people committed to this, we can move this to its own GitHub organisation.

 ## License